Copywriting for Coaches: 7 Tips to Get More Sales

 How to Hire a Copywriter

 Ready to hire a copywriter instead of handling this on your own?
-Here’s how you can get started so you set up your copywriting project for success.
+Here’s how you can get started so you can set up your copywriting project for success.

 1. Understand Your Needs and Budget First